jhkim-econ/jhkim-econ.github.io/_pages/about.md

 ## Hello!
 I'm Junghwan Kim
 Labor Economist | Policy Researcher | General Equilibrium Modeling

 I’m a legislative research officer at the National Assembly of South Korea, focusing on labor market reform, education inequality, and structural policy evaluation.
-My current research uses heterogeneous-agent OLG models to study work hour regulation and household behavior.

 I served as a Legislative Research Officer at the [National Assembly Budget Office (NABO)](https://korea.nabo.go.kr/naboEng/main/main.do), the nonpartisan fiscal research institution of the Korean Parliament.